MicrosoftDocs/azure-stack-docs.cs-CZ/azure-stack/user/azure-stack-quick-create-vm-linux-powershell.md

 # Create variable for VM password
 $VMPassword = 'Password123!'

-# End of Variables - no need to edit anything past that point to deploy a single VM
+# End of variables - no need to edit anything past that point to deploy a single VM

-# Create Resource Group
+# Create a resource group
 New-AzureRmResourceGroup `
   -Name $ResourceGroupName `
   -Location $location

 ## Create storage resources

-# Create a storage account and then create a storage container for the Ubuntu Server 16.04 LTS image.
+# Create a storage account, and then create a storage container for the Ubuntu Server 16.04 LTS image

 # Create a new storage account
 $StorageAccount = New-AzureRMStorageAccount `